2023 Most Popular Psychology Bachelor's Degree Schools in Florida

 Full Psychology at Florida State University Report

-Out of the 48 schools in Florida that were part of this year’s ranking, University of South Florida - Main Campus landed the # 4 spot on the list.
-Located in the city of Tampa, USF Tampa is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of South Florida - Main Campus.
+It ranked #4 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Florida list.
+Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.

 About 80% of the students majoring in psychology at the school are women while 20% are male.

-Full Psychology at University of South Florida - Main Campus Report
+Read full report on Psychology at University of South Florida - Main Campus

 Women make up 82% of the psychology majors at the school.

-Florida Atlantic University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the small city of Boca Raton, FAU is a public college with a fairly large student population.
+With a ranking of #6, Florida Atlantic University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
+Located in the city of Boca Raton, FAU is a public school with a fairly large student population.

 About 82% of the students majoring in psychology at the school are women while 18% are male.